Long Handled Sponge Adaptive Bathing Aid

 Today’s Project: A Long Handled Sponge

-Today, for our project, we are making a long handled sponge, an adaptive bathing aid that can provide assistance when bathing hard to reach areas.
-It a simple and quick project to make plus its handy not only while bathing, but a second device can be super useful around the home cleaning countertops, bathtubs, cabinet doors, cleaning spots off the floor, and even wiping up messes.
+Today for our project, we are making a long handled sponge, a type of adaptive bathing aid that can provide assistance when bathing hard to reach areas.
+It a simple and quick project to make plus it’s handy not only while bathing, but a second device can be super useful around the home cleaning countertops, bathtubs, cabinet doors, cleaning spots off the floor, and even wiping up messes.
 We only need a handful of items, so lets get started.

 Long handled sponge adaptive bathing device.